 With parks, waterways, connecting ‘green strips’ for bicyclists and even a forest nearby, residents are generally living much ‘greener’ than most other Amsterdammers.
 Sports are also well catered to with swimming pools and a variety of football, tennis and other sports clubs.
 And naturally with the high number of families living here, the schools are generally highly regarded.

 With its proximity to the Ring highway, many commuters live in this area.
-And, once the NZ-lijn metro is completed, the train station Zuid will become one of the busiest in the country as it will form the main hub between Amsterdam and the rest of the Randstad.
+With the addition of the Noord/Zuidlijn (North-South metro line), train station Zuid is one of the busiest in the country, forming the main hub between Amsterdam and the rest of the Randstad.
 Gelderlandplein remains a focus of the Jewish community and there is also a strong Asian population present.

 Eating, drinking, etc

 Compared to De Pijp, this area while easy for basic shopping is very much more about the ‘home’ than nightlife.
 You are quite near more dynamic neighbourhoods but you will have to use public transport or a bike to get there.